itsamit108/todo-sync/README.md

 yarn dev
 ```

-7. Open your browser and visit `http://localhost:3000` to access TodoSync.
+7. Open your browser and visit `http://localhost:3000` to access ZenTask.

 ### Deployment

-To deploy TodoSync to a production environment, follow these steps:
+To deploy ZenTask to a production environment, follow these steps:

 1. Build the application: